hirak99/video-summarizer/src/flow/README.md

 assert len(status.failures) == 0
 ```

-## Batch Optimizations - Implementation Details
+## Batch Processing Implementation Details

-This section contains certain useful
+This section explains some of the optimizations that batch-processing offers.

+Reading this section is not necessary to take advantage of them - it is here for information only.

 ### Hard Reset

 Nodes are lazily initialized.
 For incremental runs, if a node's result is cached it is not initialized, saving resources.
-Once initalized, a node's resources may be freed by calling `release_resources()`.
+Once initialized, a node's resources may be freed by calling `release_resources()`.

 ```python
 # Hard resetting a graph releases all initialized nodes.